strapi/community-content/tutorials/GUIDELINES.md

   ## Description
 Place essential keywords (2-3) in the first two sentences of the description.
 No more than 155 characters.

+  ## Content
+  - Introduction: The introduction needs to quickly hook your reader and convince them to read the rest of your blog post.
+It also has to let the reader know what your post is about.
+Whether your approach is humour, interesting and surprising facts, or asking a question, find a way to make the first lines of your blog posts as attention-grabbing as possible.
+Write an introduction that would make you want to keep reading an article -- a quick few paragraphs to draw the reader in and let him know what he's about to read.
+  - Paragraphs: Please use sub-headers to split up sections of your blog post (H2 tag).
+Optimize them by using keywords.
+  - Linking: Please link to what you are referring to in a sentence.
+Make sure to link to high ranking websites.
+Please use as much [contextual links](https://www.eebew.com/seo-tutorial/on-page-seo/basic-elements/internal-navigation/contextual-link-building/) as possible.
+  - The longer your article is, the better Google will reference it.
+  - Please compress your images before uploading them.
+  - Please, be sure to not write hard sentences.
+You can use this great tool for that https://hemingwayapp.com.

   ## Keywords
 Let keywords flow naturally and in a contextual way inside your content.

 *Here is a list of keywords about Strapi to use in our articles.* api best cms for x (stack)